 Greg Kyllo was elected as the MLA for Shuswap in 2013, 2017 and again in 2020.
-He currently serves as Deputy Caucus Whip and the Official Opposition Critic for Labour.
+He currently serves as Deputy Whip and Shadow Minister for Labour and Skills Training.

 His interest in politics began after watching his father, an active member in local politics, serve as both councillor and mayor of Taylor.
 Greg Kyllo sat on the Sicamous District Council in 2011 and was appointed deputy mayor.
 He was also the chair of the Finance Committee and served on the Sicamous Economic Development Board.